apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/backup-and-restore/backup-and-restore-for-postgresql-standalone.md

 2. Configure EKS to support the snapshot function.

     The backup is realized by the volume snapshot function, you need to configure EKS to support the snapshot function.
-    - Configure the storage class of snapshot (the assigned ebs volume is gp3).
+    - Configure the storage class of snapshot (the assigned EBS volume is gp3).
        ```bash
        kubectl create -f - <<EOF
        kind: StorageClass